 3. Bully (Fall Away)

-I couldn’t have made a high school bully romance book without mentioning this one.
+Without mentioning this one, I couldn’t have made a high school bully romance book.
 It is a part of the Fall Away series, but you can read the first book standalone.
 It’s about a girl and a guy (Tate and Jared) who grew up as best friends.
-One summer, Jared ends up staying with his dad comes back, and he’s a completely changed person.
+One summer, Jared stays with his dad and returns to a completely changed person.
 They’re no longer friends.
-In fact, he has this hatred towards her that she doesn’t understand.
+He has this hatred towards her that she doesn’t understand.

 Tate’s finally fed up with it and decides that she will fight back and not let him rule her life and be mean to her.
 So we’re seeing them through their senior year and how their interactions occur.
 It’s the perfect bully romance, and it doesn’t have that aspect of all the friends who rule the school.
 Jared’s random guy happens to have vengeance for her for some odd reason that we don’t know about until we read.